-Martial arts in Summit County and the Park City area.
+Martial arts in Salt Lake City and the Sugarhouse area.

 Aikido: A non-violent, non-competitive Japanese martial art of self-defense.
 Through practice, members acquire physical skills and the capacity to maintain equanimity and tranquility in situations of crisis and stress in any area of their lives, whether it be at home, at work, or on the street.
 Because aikido is non-competitive, men and women may practice aikido equally well at any age.

 Weapons: Weapons integrate the weight, balance, stance, timing, and distance of one’s body movement.
 As extensions of the body, wooden staff and sword polish and develop one’s body, mind and spirit.
 As K. Ueshiba wrote in his book, Aikido “unless you can make the weapons part of your body, you have not truly trained in Aikido.”

 Iaido: Batto-ho, “sword-drawing method,” is based on Iaido, “the Way of sword drawing” and other traditional forms of Japanese sword work.
 It further reveals and explores the roots of Aikido.
 Included in this body of work are the traditional forms of Omori-ryu, Shindo Munen Ryu and Hasegawa Eishin Ryu.

 Zazen: Mature martial study includes self-reflection.
 For the modern warrior, Zen increases one’s focus.
 In practical terms, training means regular meditation and participation in Sesshin, a several-day meditation retreat.
 One need not share the Zen Buddhist approach to practice.